Who Should Apply

 Provide transcripts from all post-secondary educational institutions.
 You must have completed (or be in the final year of) a master’s program from an accredited college in the United States or a comparable degree from a recognized institution of higher learning elsewhere.
 If you are in a master’s program at the time of your application, indicate the date by which you expect to obtain your degree.
 If there is any change to your expected graduation date, you must notify us of your status change.
 Failure to do so will jeopardize admission.

 If your first language (native language) is not English, submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as evidence of your English proficiency.
-We require the following scores:
+We recommend the following scores for full status admission:

 Please note international applicants whose undergraduate or graduate degree is earned in the US, may be exempted from the language proficiency test requirement.
 More information can be found here.